RTXteam/RTX/deploy/preview/README.md

 `/api/arax/v1.4` to the Flask service on port 5000.
 The UI asks for its API with a relative path, so it does not care that nginx stripped a prefix in front of it.

-## Fast redeploy
+## What `/redeploy` does

-Rebuilding the image takes about six minutes, and most pushes to a pull request change nothing that the image bakes in. `deploy.sh` therefore checks whether it can move the existing container to the new commit instead, which takes roughly 15 to 30 seconds.
+Rebuilding the image takes about six minutes, and most pushes to a pull request change nothing that the image bakes in. `/redeploy` moves the container that is already running onto the new commit instead, which takes roughly 15 to 30 seconds.

-It goes the fast way when all of this holds:
+It needs all of this to hold, and says which one failed when it refuses:

-- the container `rtx_pr_<PR>` for that pull request exists and is running
+- the container `rtx_pr_<PR>` for that pull request exists and is running.
+Otherwise there is nothing to restart and the answer is to comment `/deploy`
-- `--force` was not given
 - a commit sha was passed, which the workflow always does
-- that commit is on `origin` once the container has fetched
+- that commit is on `origin` once the container has fetched.
+A commit that was never pushed cannot be checked out inside the container
 - `git diff` between the commit checked out in the container and the target commit is empty for `requirements.txt`, `DockerBuild/` and `code/config_dbs.json`

 Those three paths are the gate because a change to them cannot be picked up by a checkout inside a container that is already running.
 The first two are baked into the image, and `config_dbs.json` decides which database files the container was set up with.
+When the diff is not empty the refusal names the files that changed, and the answer is `/deploy`.

 A fast redeploy checks the repository clone inside the container out on the target commit as user `rt` with a detached HEAD, reruns `ARAX_database_manager.py` and `kp_info_cacher.py`, and restarts